BohunkG4mer/Ender-3-All-in-One-Enclosure/Source Files/README.md

 ## Base Cover Left 80mm Fan
 For use with a 80x10 or 80x25 fan.
 Fan will mount on top of the cover as there's probably not sufficient room under it.
 A 80x10 fan might work under the cover, but a 80x25 will definitely not.

+## Base Cover Left 60mm Fan
+This screws into the top of the base to cover it using M3x8 screws.